-BMI continuously undertakes an overall risk assessment of new product and activity issuance plan according to the type of risk contained in Regulation of Financial Services Authority No. 18 / POJK.03 / 2016 concerning the Implementation of Risk Management for Commercial Bank dated March 16, 2016 and Circular Letter of Finance Service Authority no. 34 / SEOJK.03 / 2016 dated September 1, 2016 concerning The Implementation of Risk Management for Commercial Banks and and Circular Letter of Financial Services Authority No. 27 / SEOJK.03 / 2016 dated July 14, 2016 concerning Business Activities of Commercial Banks Based on Core Capital.
+BMI continuously undertakes an overall risk assessment of new product and activity issuance plan according to the type of risk contained in Regulation of Otoritas Jasa Keuangan No. 18 / POJK.03 / 2016 concerning the Implementation of Risk Management for Commercial Bank dated March 16, 2016 and Circular Letter of Finance Service Authority no. 34 / SEOJK.03 / 2016 dated September 1, 2016 concerning The Implementation of Risk Management for Commercial Banks.

-The managed risks consist of 8 (eight) types of risk, namely :
+The managed risks consist of 8 (eight) types of risk, namely: